jeffpar/argument-aloud/ussc/audit/index.md

   - Audio present in the NARA collection but missing from the Oyez collection (and vice versa)
   - Other (non-argument) U.S. Supreme Court audio present in the NARA collection
-  - Advocates who argued in all cases, extracted from the Journals and cross-referenced with Oyez
+  - Names of advocates who argued in all cases, extracted from the Journals and cross-referenced with Oyez

-Ultimately, all terms from 1889 (the earliest year for which Journals are available electronically) through the present will be audited.
+Ultimately, all terms from 1889 (the earliest year for which Journals are available digitally) through the present need to be audited.

 Oyez omissions discovered in the initial audit:

   - [Nilva v.
 United States](https://www.oyez.org/cases/1956/37) (No. 37) was argued on November 8 and 13, 1956.
 Oyez appears to have combined the audio recordings and inadvertently dropped the November 8 date in the process.

   - Stanton v.
 United States (No. 546) was argued on March 24, 1960, following a related case, Commissioner of Internal Revenue v.
 Duberstein  (No. 376) that was argued on March 23.
-However, the argument for Stanton is missing from Oyez; only the argument for [Commissioner v.
+However, the argument for Stanton appears to be missing from Oyez; only the argument for [Commissioner v.
 Duberstein](https://www.oyez.org/cases/1959/376) is available.
-Both cases were decided in 363 U.S. 278 (1960).
+The cases were decided together and reported in [363 U.S. 278](https://tile.loc.gov/storage-services/service/ll/usrep/usrep363/usrep363278/usrep363278.pdf).

   - [Presser v.
-United States](https://www.oyez.org/cases/1961/278) (No. 278) was argued in the 1961 term, affirmed by an equally divided Court, consequently restored to the Court's 1962 calendar (as No. 25), and reargued and decided in the 1962 term.
-However, Oyez provides only the 1961 argument.
+United States](https://www.oyez.org/cases/1961/278) (No. 278) was argued in the 1961 term, affirmed by an equally divided Court, subsequently restored to the Court's 1962 calendar (as No. 25), and reargued and decided in the 1962 term.
+However, Oyez appears to provide only the 1961 argument.

   - Creek Nation v.
 United States (No. 124) was argued in the 1961 term on April 24, 1962, but it does not appear in Oyez.
-It was affirmed by an equally divided Court on June 4, 1962, so the lack of a decision may have contributed to it being overlooked.
+It was affirmed by an equally divided Court on June 4, 1962, so the lack of an opinion may have contributed to it being overlooked.

 Other issues uncovered in Oyez during the initial audit:

   - Oyez filed a large number of reargued cases in the terms in which they were first argued, but with docket numbers from the terms in which they were reargued.
 For example, [International Association of Machinists v.
 Street](https://www.oyez.org/cases/1959/4) was argued in the 1959 term as No. 258, and then redocketed and reargued in the 1960 term as No. 4, but Oyez filed it under the older term (1959) with the newer docket number (4).

   - That filing practice, in turn, resulted in terms containing multiple cases with the same docket number.
 For example, [Kennedy v.
 Mendoza-Martinez](https://www.oyez.org/cases/1961/2) was argued in the 1961 term, reargued in the 1962 term, and filed under 1961 with its 1962 docket number (No. 2).
 Unfortunately, in the 1961 term, [Metlakatla Indians v.
 Egan](https://www.oyez.org/cases/1961/2_0) is also No. 2.
-In that case, Oyez had to resolve the filing conflict with a special suffix (e.g., "2_0").
+In that case, Oyez had to resolve the filing conflict with a special suffix in the URL ("2_0").

   - Oyez did not consistently follow that filing practice.
 For example, [Bartkus v.
 Illinois](https://www.oyez.org/cases/1958/1) was originally argued in the 1957 as No. 39, and then redocketed and reargued in the 1958 term as No. 1.
 In this case, Oyez filed both arguments under the newer term *and* newer docket number.